top of page

 Can I choose my flowers?

-I work differently to most florists who order specific blooms to a brief.
 I am led by what is available and seasonal in the garden.
 I never know exactly what I will have until the time of picking.

 If you are set on specific flowers or colours I would recommend working with a local floral designer to ensure you get the exact blooms are you looking for.

-Do you offer different styles?
+Do you offer different design styles?

 If you are looking for a specific style or design, I recommend using a local floral designer.

 You will receive a care card with your order.
-Otherwise refer to my care tips for extending the life of cut flowers here.

-For bundles I would put them in your coolest shady spot - maybe a garage or even outside tucked under an eve or tree.
+For bundles I would put them in your coolest shady spot, maybe a garage or even outside tucked under an eve or tree.
 Think about where the sun is going to hit during the day.

 The morning of the event I would top up vessels you have designed into with fresh cool water to keep things looking hydrated, you can also mist flowers.

 If something is droopy you can try recutting and dip the stem into boiling water for a few seconds before returning to cold water to unlock air bubbles that maybe blocking the stem from drinking water.
+Lots of demos online to revive flowers.

 You will be surprised how much perkier your flowers will look after a cool night in water.